marepstein/sun-to-moon/README.md

 ```

 ## Render issue
-Transforming the data to a string in order to receive only necessary information from our API.
+Transforming the data to a string in order to manipulate data so that only the necessary information from our API rendered.

 ```
  <div className="content">